flaviolanzafame/learning-portfolio/README.md

 ---

 > [!NOTE]
-> - C and C++ are often used interchangeably for similar exercises
 > - Most of the content consists of exercises rather than full projects
 > - Code style may vary depending on context and time
-> - The repository structure may change over time